GermanKingYT/deftcode.ninja/_posts/2014-10-08-non-alphanumeric-javascript-coding.markdown

 ## #4 Encoded possible characters list

-If you find a method to retrieve the unknowns, please mail me to update the document.
+If you find a method to retrieve the unknowns, please mail me.

   Char index           | Return char   | Non-Alphanumeric
   -------------------- | ------------- | -----------------------------------